GANys/Measur3D/README.md

 A MongoDB server is mandatory.
 The choice between MongoDB Atlas, Community or Enterprise Server is left open.

-Everything else is packaged in this repository and install thanks to npm.
+Everything else is packaged in this repository and installed thanks to npm.

 ## Installing